mries92/BetterCommandMenu/README.md

 ## Configuration
 Creates a config file in `BepInEx/config` on first load.
 Configurable options include...

-- Font size, color, border, and alignment options for item counters.
+- Font size, color, border, and alignment options for item counters (colors are stored in an RGBA format).
 Here are some examples of what you can do.

     - ![font examples](ReadmeResources/IconGrid.png)